 - the hot-standby node(s) will not cause BLS signature re-verification when idle.

-- it slightly prevents DDoS attacks as an attacker can not find all IPs behind a targeted BLS public key: when an attacker takes down the Main Validator, the hot-standby nodes will advertise the public key when they by using it to sign blocks, but not sooner.
+- it slightly prevents DDoS attacks as an attacker can not find all IPs behind a targeted BLS public key: when an attacker takes down the Main Validator, the hot-standby nodes will advertise the public key when they will need to sign blocks, but not sooner.